berksudan/Sentiment-Analysis-on-E-Commerce/README.md

 ./build.sh
 ```

-Build instructions for Linux is provided only, you can use the equivalent commands for other operating-systems.
+Build instructions are provided for Linux only, you can use the equivalent commands for other operating-systems.

 ## Run
 After build, you can enter the following command in your Linux Terminal to run the program: